Rodriguez’s 2 TD runs push No. 22 Kentucky past Miss. State

 LEXINGTON, Ky.
+(AP)Challenged by Mark Stoops to do better, No. 22 Kentucky rebounded from a sluggish outing with a performance the coach knew it was capable of.

-(AP) — Chris Rodriguez Jr. rushed for 196 yards and two fourth-quarter scores, Will Levis returned from a one-game absence to throw a go-ahead touchdown pass and No. 22 Kentucky topped No. 16 Mississippi State 27-17 on Saturday night to halt a two-game slide.
+Chris Rodriguez Jr. rushed for 196 yards and two fourth-quarter scores, Will Levis returned from a one-game absence to throw a go-ahead touchdown pass and the Wildcats topped No. 16 Mississippi State 27-17 on Saturday night to halt a two-game slide.

 Rodriguez had a career high with 30 carries and a season high in yardage in his third game back from a suspension.
-He rushed for touchdowns of 16 and 7 yards.
+He rushed for touchdowns of 16 and 7 yards and became the fourth Kentucky player to break 3,000 career.
 The Wildcats (5-2, 2-2 Southeastern Conference) sorely needed his second score for insurance, coming right after Emmanuel Forbes returned an interception 59 yards for a touchdown to get the Bulldogs (5-2, 2-2) within 20-17.

+”It means a lot getting 3,000,” Rodriguez said. ”I was not thinking about it.
+I was wondering why everyone was congratulating me, the game is not over.
+And then I saw it on the Jumbotron.”

 ”That running back pounded us,” Mississippi State coach Mike Leach said about Rodriguez. ”We didn’t tackle very well.
 The offensive line took turns getting penalties.
 All of this is my fault because I call the offense.”